Digital VAT: Mandatory e-Reporting and e-Invoicing for EU

 Companies that issue electronic summary invoices for a calendar month must submit electronic invoices for each electronic transaction.
 Summary invoices will not comply with the new system's electronic invoicing requirements.

-For example, if a company makes ten VAT-taxable digital transactions in a given month, it must submit digital invoices for each digital transaction.
+For example, if a company makes ten VAT-taxable digital transactions in a given month, it must submit and manage invoices for each digital transaction.

 Every electronic invoice must include all the necessary information and VAT amounts for each transaction.